klinquist/airbnbScheduler/README.md

 ## Changelog

+* 0.0.6: Bug related to checking if a date is in the past when it occurs today
 * 0.0.5: Another quick bug fix related to the same as below.
 * 0.0.4: Fix to removing deleted schedules over and over again
 * 0.1.3: Added support for "arriving soon" actions.